kubecost/docs/architecture/high-availability.md

 # High Availability

+{% hint style="info" %}
+High availability (HA) mode is only officially supported on Kubecost Enterprise plans.
+{% endhint %}

-Kubecost 2.2 introduces a new flag `haMode` for the frontend service.
+Kubecost v2.2 introduces a new flag `haMode` for the frontend service.
+This flag changes the service name that the ingress needs to target.

 This is the first step in enabling high availability for Kubecost.
-Future versions will expand the HA configuration to include the backend services.
+Future versions will expand the HA configuration to include backend services.

-> This flag changes the service name that the ingress needs to target.

-With the Frontend HA Mode, the frontend will now be a dedicated deployment with two replicas.
+With frontend HA, the frontend will now be a dedicated deployment with two replicas.
 This allows for the ability to do rolling upgrades of the frontend pods during upgrades and configuration changes.

-The primary benefit to this design is that the Kubecost UI is always available and diagnostics are available even if the backend services are not healthy.
+The primary benefit to this mode is that the Kubecost UI is always available and diagnostics are available even if the backend services are not healthy.

-## Prerequisites

-HA Mode is only officially supported in Kubecost Enterprise.

 ## Configuration